Budgeting is a simple concept of putting some money for you or your children's future.

 If you are not able to put money aside and invest for your future, you will be trapped in the "Rat Race".

-It is a never ending cycle where you're just working for money and there's no financial progress since the moment you started working.
+It is a never ending cycle where you're just working for money and there's NO financial progress and NO chance for retirement or financial freedom.

 You may have an alternative bank account where you have been squirrelling savings away with some success.